nathanlane/nathanlane.github.io/_posts/2017-04-19-uncomtrade.md

 {% endhighlight %}

-The second program simply saves our the API queries locally.
+The second program simply saves each date query.

-Specifically, within the <code>get.Comtrade()</code> function above, we dumping the queried .CSV tables into a a local directory.
+Specifically, within the <code>get.Comtrade()</code> function above, we dumped our queried .CSV tables into a local directory.
 (As opposed to holding them in memory, given R's funky memory issues).
-Below is the function <code>save.Comtrade()</code> takes the retrieved data.frame, saving them using <code>write.csv()</code>.
+This was done using our function, <code>save.Comtrade()</code>, which takes an individual data.frame and saves it using <code>write.csv()</code>.

 {% highlight R %}